geodynamics/aspect/benchmarks/crameri_et_al/doc/crameri_et_al.md

 ```

 In particular, this benchmark uses a custom geometry model to set the initial
 geometry.
-This geometry model, called &ldquo;`ReboundBox`,&rdquo; is based on
+This geometry model, called "`ReboundBox`," is based on
 the `Box` geometry model.
 It generates a domain in using the same parameters
 as `Box`, but then displaces all the nodes vertically with a sinusoidal
 perturbation, where the magnitude and order of that perturbation are specified